psychemedia/storytelling-notes/wife-selling.md

 Of course we do not now mean to believe in any more out an obsolete law that might bear this interpretation, provided the beating were administered for the moral correction of the wife.
 We do not know, we can only vaguely guess, at the number of wives who have had to pass through this ordeal.
 Sometimes indignant neighbours ad-

 mfnister a kind of Lynch-law to wife beaters.
-Rough music of kettles, tongs, and shovels is beaten under the ‘window of a man who is known to have beaten his wife, in more than one Hampshire village; until the horrid din brings him to his senses.
+Rough music of kettles, tongs, and shovels is beaten under the 'window of a man who is known to have beaten his wife, in more than one Hampshire village; until the horrid din brings him to his senses.
 In some of the villages of Surrey and Sussex, until quite recently, a rustic Lynch-law was much in favour.
 When a man had been known to beat his wife, a little chaff from the thrashing floor was quietly sprinkled in front of his house at night; this*was to be interpreted by him, next morning, as a hint to be attended to; if he offended a second time, all the cow-horns, bones, cleavers, bells, whistles, rattles, frying pans, and old kettles in the village were brought into requisition, to deafen him with their music.
 The orchestral prelude being finished, the vocal concert began by the repetition of such doggerel verses as the following :

 There is a man in this place